Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 We may want to go directly to a more sophisticated approach because when a system works with a global lock, it's typically hard to get rid of it to get more fine-grained concurrency.

+### Key destruction short-term requirements

+#### Summary of guarantees when `psa_destroy_key` returns

+* The key identifier doesn't exist.
+Rationale: this is a functional requirement for persistent keys: the caller can immediately create a new key with the same identifier.
+* The resources from the key have been freed.
+Rationale: in a low-resource condition, this may be necessary for the caller to re-create a similar key, which should be possible.
+* The call must not block indefinitely, and in particular cannot wait for an event that is triggered by application code such as calling an abort function.
+Rationale: this may not strictly be a functional requirement, but it is an expectation `psa_destroy_key` does not block forever due to another thread, which could potentially be another process on a multi-process system.

+As noted above in [“Correctness out of the box”](#correctness-out-of-the-box), destroying a key while it's in use is undefined behavior.
+The only guarantee in this case is that it won't cause data corruption or read-after-free inside the key store.
+In particular, any or all the listed guarantees may be violated when `psa_destroy_key` is called on a key that is in use.

 ### Key destruction long-term requirements

-As noted above in [“Correctness out of the box”](#correctness-out-of-the-box), when a key is destroyed, it's ok if `psa_destroy_key` allows copies of the key to live until ongoing operations using the key return.
+The [PSA Crypto API specification](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#key-destruction) mandates that implementations make a best effort to ensure that that the key material cannot be recovered.
 In the long term, it would be good to guarantee that `psa_destroy_key` wipes all copies of the key material.

 #### Summary of guarantees when `psa_destroy_key` returns

 * The key identifier doesn't exist.
 Rationale: this is a functional requirement for persistent keys: the caller can immediately create a new key with the same identifier.
 * The resources from the key have been freed.
 Rationale: in a low-resource condition, this may be necessary for the caller to re-create a similar key, which should be possible.
 * The call must not block indefinitely, and in particular cannot wait for an event that is triggered by application code such as calling an abort function.
 Rationale: this may not strictly be a functional requirement, but it is an expectation `psa_destroy_key` does not block forever due to another thread, which could potentially be another process on a multi-process system.
-* In the long term, no copy of the key material exists.
+* No copy of the key material exists.
 Rationale: this is a security requirement.
 We do not have this requirement yet, but we need to document this as a security weakness, and we would like to become compliant.

+As opposed to the short term requirements, the above guarantees hold even if `psa_destroy_key` is called on a key that is in use.

 ## Resources to protect